BlankZhu/rust-restful-example/README.md

 Here we will talk about the code structure used by this easy example project.

-Since this project has a only one functional module `api-auth`, the code files are organized in a flat style like below:
+If your application has only a few functional modules, you may use the flat code structure style like below:

 ```
 src